Glossary of Mortgage Terms

 Also known as Fannie Mae.
 A tax-paying corporation created by Congress that purchases and sells conventional residential mortgages as well as those insured by FHA or guaranteed by VA.
 This institution, which provides funds for one in seven mortgages, makes mortgage money more available and more affordable.

-The most common form of ownership where the vestee owns both the land and the structures.
+The most common form of ownership is where the vestee owns both the land and the structures.